Poisonous garden plants

 Sweet Peas - seeds

-Sweet grass, bison grass - all parts contain blood thinner coumarin
+Sweet grass, bison grass - all parts contain blood thinner

 Sweet woodruff- all parts (used sparingly in May wine)